 - Huntington State Beach - An impossibly scenic beach and the definitive surfing spot in the area

 - Long Beach - You'll be passing through many cities on your way up to Los Angeles, but Long Beach is one you should definitely check out.
-Enjoy some more coastal views if you haven't had enough of them yet, and visit some of the historic sites like the RMS Queen Mary, or the Rancho Los Cerritos.
+Enjoy some more coastal views at places like Peninsula Beach, and visit some of the historic sites like the RMS Queen Mary, or the Rancho Los Cerritos.

 - Disneyland - This iconic, fairytale-come-true theme park is one of the most popular tourist destinations in all of California.